 - 1/4 cup butter, melted

 - 1 tablespoon pickled jalapenos, drained and chopped

-- In a bowl, combine buttermilk, eggs, butter and pickled jalapenos and whisk to blend.
+In another bowl, combine buttermilk, eggs, butter, and pickled jalapenos.
+Whisk to blend.

 Add wet mixture to flour mixture and stir until just combined.

 Butter bottom and sides of a cast iron skillet and dust with cornmeal.
 Pour batter into skillet.